 SLA policies are important for a number of reasons.
 First and foremost, they help to establish clear expectations between end-users and support agents.
 Additionally, they allow companies to offer different levels of service to different end-users, based on their specific needs and requirements.

-Configuring a multiple SLA policy with InvGate Service Desk is a simple process with multiple features that allows you to adjust them to meet the nature and necessities of every help desk.
+Configuring a multiple SLA policy with InvGate Service Management is a simple process with multiple features that allows you to adjust them to meet the nature and necessities of every help desk.
 In addition, applying them is as simple as selecting the help desk from the SLA configuration menu.

 Want to see it for yourself?
 Request our 30-day free trial!